Policies, Ethics and Malpractice Statement

-EJES is a fully peer-reviewed journal.
+EJES is a peer-reviewed journal and all the papers submitted undergo a single-blind peer-review process.
+The latter means that reviewers know the identity of the authors, but authors do not necessarily know the reviewer’s identity.
+The journal also supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.
 All papers undergo initial screening by the members of the Editorial Office.
-Papers that are considered for publication are subjected to a double-blind peer-review process, where the reviewers of the paper don’t get to know the identity of the authors and vice versa.
-The journal also supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.
 Every single paper submitted to the EJES undergoes a rigorous peer-review procedure by at least two EJES reviewers.

 The journal does not guarantee manuscript acceptance under any circumstances.

 The journal always strives to perform a fast and efficient review process for every paper, but cannot guarantee a specific time in which a decision can be made.

 The journal does not favour decisions based on author-suggested reviewers, to minimise conflicts of interest.